DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 * this callout here relies solely on the JRE to compute the required HMACs.
 There are no additional external dependencies.
 For that reason it may be lighter weight.

+Please Note: The callout simply performs the calculations to produce either a signed URL or a set of headers.
+In no case does the callout send out a request to AWS.
+In the case in which you are using the callout to generate headers for a request to be sent to AWS, the callout only sets headers on a message.  _You must use ServiceCallout or a target request to actually send the message._

 ## License